Home

 Starting Position

-• Kneel in front of the ball and place your hands about shoulder width apart.
+• To start the pushups on the ball exercise kneel in front of the ball and place your hands about shoulder width apart.

 • Get up onto your toes.